karatelabs/karate/README.md

 And most importantly - you can run tests in parallel without having to depend on third-party hacks that introduce code-generation and config 'bloat' into your `pom.xml` or `build.gradle`.

 ## Parallel Execution

+> Please note that some [user analytics is tracked](karate-core/src/test/resources/analytics.md) only when you view the built-in Karate HTML report.

 Karate can run tests in parallel, and dramatically cut down execution time.
 This is a 'core' feature and does not depend on JUnit, Maven or Gradle.

 * You can easily "choose" features and tags to run and compose test-suites in a very flexible manner.
 * You can use the returned `Results` object to check if any scenarios failed, and to even summarize the errors
 * [JUnit XML](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin) reports can be generated in the "`reportDir`" path you specify, and you can easily configure your CI to look for these files after a build (for e.g. in `**/*.xml` or `**/karate-reports/*.xml`).
 Note that you have to call the `outputJunitXml(true)` method on the `Runner` "builder".
 * [Cucumber JSON reports](https://relishapp.com/cucumber/cucumber/docs/formatters/json-output-formatter) can be generated, except that the extension will be `.json` instead of `.xml`.
 Note that you have to call the `outputCucumberJson(true)` method on the `Runner` "builder".
 * HTML reports can be disabled by calling [`outputHtmlReport(false)`](https://github.com/karatelabs/karate/blob/v1.2.1.RC1/karate-core/src/main/java/com/intuit/karate/Runner.java#L515).
-Please note that some [user analytics is tracked](karate-core/src/test/resources/analytics.md) only when you view the built-in Karate HTML report.
 * The `Runner.path()` "builder" method in `karate-core` is how you refer to the package you want to execute, and all feature files within sub-directories will be picked up
 * `Runner.path()` takes multiple string parameters, so you can refer to multiple packages or even individual `*.feature` files and easily "compose" a test-suite
   * e.g. `Runner.path("classpath:animals", "classpath:some/other/package.feature")`